amarkotic/CocktailsBuddy/README.md

 # CocktailsBuddy
 Project built in 05/24.
 Detailed instructions can be found [here](https://github.com/amarkotic/CocktailsBuddy/blob/develop/Task.md).

+Main focus was on the architecture, clean code and testability.
+I set the project in a way which makes it easy to continue scaling it by adding new features.

+Even though it is a personal project, i wanted to display all the good practices of git flow and task management, so i also created a mini task board which you can find [here](https://trello.com/b/RYWeeNYF/coctails-app)

 ## Table of contents
   * [Usage](#usage)
   * [Bonus features](#bonus-features)